SocialCars/socialcars.github.io/content/a-psychological-economic.md

 ## Research field A: Psychological and economic drivers/factors

-The research areas _The human factor in cooperative traffic systems (A1)_ and _Efficient operations in intermodal transportation systems (A2)_ focus psychological and economic drivers and factors of (de-)centralized cooperative traffic management.
+The research areas _The human factor in cooperative traffic systems (A1)_ and _Efficient operations in intermodal transportation systems (A2)_ focus psychological and economic drivers and factors of (de-&#x2060)centralized cooperative traffic management.

 <br>